 Claiming PPI after Bankruptcy

-Given this it seems logical that if you now make a claim for PPI mis-selling and you are awarded compensation you should keep this money.
-However this is normally not the case.
-This is because PPI compensation is considered an unrealised asset of your bankruptcy.
+Given this it seems logical that if you make a claim for PPI after bankruptcy and are awarded compensation you should keep this money.
+However this is not the case.
+The compensation is an unrealised asset.

 Will the Official Receiver let you keep any of your PPI Compensation?